 All babies love apple sauce!
 All babies love the stroller!
 All babies sleep a LOT!

 NOT true.
 Pretty much….the phrase”all babies” just doesn’t make any sense.
 ALL people don’t do anything but breathe I guess, and babies are really just tiny people.
 So, if your baby isn’t following the ‘all babies’ rule don’t feel bad.
-It isn’t you.

 I ended up carrying our first child for ever.
 She loved being carried and I carried her on those walks in the evenings and through airports and on hiking trails.
 She didn’t even walk till she was 13 months old!!
 LOL!

 But, we usually brought a stroller anyway and you should, too.
 When baby finally does sleep, it is great to have a place to put them and you can keep on going.
 If baby needs a diaper change the stroller is a clean spot for that.
 If you can put baby down for a feeding then again, stroller to the rescue.
 If nothing else….have the stroller carry the diaper bag and your purse and all the other ‘stuff’ you need for you.
-I highly recommend them – especially when traveling.
+I highly recommend a stroller – especially when traveling.
 EVEN if baby hates it.

-Air Travel and Strollers – Weight
+Air Travel and Stroller – Weight

 *stairs in subways (You can wait for the elevator but sometimes that is a LONG wait.)